Admanii/Admanii/README.md

 Hey there, fellow code enthusiast!
 Welcome to my GitHub space!
 I'm Ahmed Riaz, a fervent full-stack developer deeply immersed in the world of JavaScript.
 My journey in web development revolves around leveraging the power of Node.js for server-side applications and React.js for crafting captivating, responsive user interfaces.
 I strive to create robust, scalable systems that seamlessly integrate front-end and back-end technologies.

-* 🌍  I'm based in Pakistan
+* 🌍  I'm based in Germany
 * 🖥️  See my portfolio at [Admani](http://tinyurl.com/ahmed-riaz)
 * ✉️  You can contact me at [ahmedriaz-50@hotmail.com](mailto:ahmedriaz-50@hotmail.com)
 * 🧠  I'm learning NextJS